Viruses and Spyware

 necessarily need to know everything about how they function in order to

 Columbia has a site license for Symantec Endpoint that allows current faculty, staff and students to run the program on any work and personal computers.
 This program protects against both viruses and spyware when used properly.
 Older security programs may only protect against either viruses or spyware; be sure that whatever you are running is blocking both.

 Smartphones and tablets are also vulnerable to attacks.
-Researching and installing a credible app for your specific device is highly recommended.
+Researching and installing a credible security app for your specific device is highly recommended, we offer a list of options on the Phone and Tablet Security page.
 Be sure not to install any other apps that have not been verified by a reliable source to be virus and malware-free; some app stores do not review everything they offer.

 Antivirus and Antispyware basics

 Almost all antivirus and antispyware programs function in the same